qiyitang71/compiler-bug-impact/README.md

 grep -A4 "afl" ~/compiler-bug-impact/data/Build_Logs/EMI/new-26323.txt
 grep -A4 "libraw" ~/compiler-bug-impact/data/Build_Logs/EMI/new-26323.txt
 ```
-The function log resides in `~/compiler-bug-impact/example/26323/26323-func.txt`, you can compare it with the reference function analysis log by (note that no different functions for afl):
+The function log resides in `~/compiler-bug-impact/example/26323/26323-func.txt`, you can compare it with the reference function analysis log by (note that no different assembly functions for afl):
 ```
 grep -A2 "libraw" ~/compiler-bug-impact/data/Function_Logs/EMI/26323-func.txt
 ```